 Yes, you can install your water heater in the garage.
 I have my hot water heater installed in my garage, actually.

-If there’s no good location anywhere else in your home, the garage is a great location for a water heater.
+The garage is a great spot for a water heater if there’s no good location anywhere else in your home.
 This is especially true if you don’t have a basement, like homes here in Florida.

 Keeping your water heater in the garage keeps it out of sight and out of mind.

-However, you’ll need to ensure your garage is prepared, so your water heater can work efficiently.
+However, your garage must be prepared so your water heater can work efficiently.

-For electric water heaters, the National Electric Code (NEC) offers wiring guidelines.
+The National Electric Code (NEC) offers wiring guidelines for electric water heaters.
 They recommend wiring a circuit for 125% of the expected load.

 No matter whether you have a gas or electric water heater, your garage needs to be able to handle the power.

-Where you put your water heater is also important.
+Where you put your garage water heater is also critical.
 Gas water heaters will have a pilot light, and electric water heaters will have heating elements.
 Both are usually near the base of the unit.

 Either one can pose a danger when exposed to leaks, vapors, or flammable materials.
 In many jurisdictions, the building codes require water heaters to be a certain distance above the ground.